top of page

 The Future is Now

-The COVID-19 pandemic accelerated the adoption of digital tools in education, providing the impetus and funding for a shift toward immersive learning.
+The COVID-19 pandemic accelerated the adoption of digital tools in education.
+It provided the impetus and funding for a shift toward immersive learning.
 Companies like Dreamscape Immersive, co-founded by former DreamWorks head Walter Parkes, are partnering with universities like Arizona State University to create immersive biology courses that have shown a 9% improvement in average grades.

-The metaverse offers a new horizon for learning, providing not only a pathway for technical reskilling but also a powerful tool for developing essential human skills like empathy and communication.
+The metaverse offers a new horizon for learning.
+It provides not only a pathway for technical reskilling but also a powerful tool for developing essential human skills like empathy and communication.
 As technology becomes more affordable and scalable, immersive learning experiences will become more accessible to working professionals seeking to navigate their careers and stay relevant in a rapidly changing world.

 This article is based on the Signal Shift podcast episode, "Learning in the Metaverse."